 TL;DR: This is an idea for a new LEGO set, with any number of different animals built entirely out of LEGO.
-If you have a CUUSOO account, you can support it.
-When it gets enough supporters, it will be turned into an official set that you can actually buy.
+If you have a CUUSOO account, you can vote for it.
+When it gets enough votes, it will be turned into an official set that you can actually buy.
 If you don't have a CUUSOO account, please take twenty seconds to create one.
 It's completely free.

 Then you can click the green "Support" button (to the right of the image above).
 You'll be asked how much you'd be willing to spend on such a set.
 Each animal will cost approximately four bucks, so if you'd like to have ten animals, enter 40, if you'd only need five, enter 20 and so on.
 You don't have to actually pay anything, not right now, not in the future.